Bilal-klf/Budget/README.md

 # Features:

-1..**Add New Expense**: Users can add new expenses with details like title, amount, category, and date.
++**Add New Expense**: Users can add new expenses with details like title, amount, category, and date.
     View Expenses: The app displays a list of all registered expenses, categorized for easy reference.
     Edit and Delete: Users can edit or delete existing expenses as needed.
     Categorization: Expenses are categorized into different types such as food, travel, etc., making it easier to track spending habits.
     Responsive Design: The app is designed to work seamlessly across different screen sizes, ensuring a consistent user experience on both mobile and tablet devices.

-2..**View Expenses**: The app displays a list of all registered expenses, categorized for easy reference.
++**View Expenses**: The app displays a list of all registered expenses, categorized for easy reference.
-3..**ategorization**: Expenses are categorized into different types such as food, travel, etc., making it easier to track spending habits.
++**ategorization**: Expenses are categorized into different types such as food, travel, etc., making it easier to track spending habits.
-4..**Responsive Design**: The app is designed to work seamlessly across different screen sizes, ensuring a consistent user experience on both mobile and tablet devices.
++**Responsive Design**: The app is designed to work seamlessly across different screen sizes, ensuring a consistent user experience on both mobile and tablet devices.